algbio/themisto/README.md

 ## Full instructions for index construction

 ```
+Build the Themisto index:
 Usage:
   build [OPTION...]

+ Basic options:
   -k, --node-length arg   The k of the k-mers. (default: 0)
-  -i, --input-file arg          The input sequences in FASTA or FASTQ
+  -i, --input-file arg    The input sequences in FASTA or FASTQ format.
+The
-				format.
-The format is inferred from the
+                          format is inferred from the file extension.
+If
-				file extension.
-Recognized file extensions
-				for fasta are: .fasta, .fna, .ffn, .faa and
-				.frn .
-Recognized extensions for fastq are:
-				.fastq and .fq. (default: "")
-  -c, --manual-colors arg       A file containing one integer color per
-				sequence, one color per line.
-If there are
-				multiple sequence files, then this file
-				should be a text file containing the
-				corresponding color filename for each
+                          the extension is .txt, the file is interpreted as
-				sequence file, one filename per line.
+                          a list of filenames, one per line
-				(default: "")
-  -f, --file-colors             Creates a distinct color 0,1,2,... for each
-				file in the input file list, in the order
-				the files appear in the list
-  -e, --sequence-colors         Creates a distinct color 0,1,2,... for each
-				sequence in the input, in the order the
-				sequences are processed.
-This is the
-				default behavior if no other color options
-				are given.
-      --no-colors               Build only the de Bruijn graph without
-				colors.
   -o, --index-prefix arg  The de Bruijn graph will be written to
                           [prefix].tdbg and the color structure to
                           [prefix].tcolors.
-  -r, --reverse-complements     Also add reverse complements of the k-mers
-				to the index.
       --temp-dir arg      Directory for temporary files.
-This
+This directory
-				directory should have fast I/O operations
+                          should have fast I/O operations and should have
-				and should have as much space as possible.
+                          as much space as possible.
+  -v, --verbose           More verbose progress reporting into stderr.

+ Coloring (give only one) options:
+  -f, --file-colors        Default if the input has multiple sequence
+                           files.
+Creates a distinct color 0,1,2,... for
+                           each file in the input file list, in the order
+                           the files appear in the list
+  -e, --sequence-colors    Default if the input has just a single sequence
+                           file.
+Creates a distinct color 0,1,2,... for
+                           each sequence in the input.
+  -c, --manual-colors arg  A file containing one integer color per
+                           sequence, one color per line.
+Colors may be
+                           repeated.
+If there are multiple sequence files,
+                           then this file should be a text file containing
+                           the corresponding color filename for each
+                           sequence file, one filename per line.
+      --no-colors          Build only the de Bruijn graph without colors.
+                           Can be loaded later with --load-dbg (see
+                           --help-advanced)

+ Computational resources options:
-  -m, --mem-megas arg           Number of megabytes allowed for external
+      --mem-gigas arg  Number of gigabytes allowed for external memory
-				memory algorithms (must be at least 2048).
+                       algorithms (must be at least 2). (default: 2)
-				(default: 2048)
   -t, --n-threads arg  Number of parallel exectuion threads.
+Default: 1
-				Default: 1 (default: 1)
+                       (default: 1)

+ Advanced options:
+      --forward-strand-only     Do not add reverse complements of sequences
+                                to the index
+      --load-dbg                If given, loads a precomputed de Bruijn
+                                graph from the index prefix.
+If this is
+                                given, the value of parameter -k is ignored
+                                because the order k is defined by the
+                                precomputed de Bruijn graph.
       --randomize-non-ACGT      Replace non-ACGT letters with random
                                 nucleotides.
 If this option is not given,
                                 k-mers containing a non-ACGT character are
                                 deleted instead.
   -d, --colorset-pointer-tradeoff arg
                                 This option controls a time-space tradeoff
                                 for storing and querying color sets.
 If
                                 given a value d, we store color set
                                 pointers only for every d nodes on every
                                 unitig.
 The higher the value of d, the
                                 smaller then index, but the slower the
                                 queries.
 The savings might be significant
                                 if the number of distinct color sets is
                                 small and the graph is large and has long
                                 unitigs. (default: 1)
-      --load-dbg                If given, loads a precomputed de Bruijn
-				graph from the index prefix.
-If this is
-				given, the value of parameter -k is ignored
-				because the order k is defined by the
-				precomputed de Bruijn graph.
   -s, --coloring-structure-type arg
                                 Type of coloring structure to build
                                 ("sdsl-hybrid", "roaring"). (default:
                                 sdsl-hybrid)
       --from-index arg          Take as input a pre-built Themisto index.
                                 Builds a new index in the format specified
                                 by --coloring-structure-type.
 This is
-				currenlty implemented by decompressing the
+                                currently implemented by decompressing the
                                 distinct color sets in memory before
                                 re-encoding them, so this might take a lot
-				of RAM. (default: "")
+                                of RAM.
-  -v, --verbose                 More verbose progress reporting into
-				stderr.
       --silent                  Print as little as possible to stderr (only
                                 errors).
+ Help options:
-  -h, --help                    Print usage
+  -h, --help           Print usage instructions for commonly used options.
+      --help-advanced  Print advanced options usage.

+Usage example:
+./build/bin/themisto build -k 31 -i example_input/coli_file_list.txt --index-prefix my_index --temp-dir temp --mem-gigas 2 --n-threads 4 --file-colors
 ```

 ## Full instructions for `pseudoalign`